SHAP Values for TimeGPT and TimeGEN

 , day_1

-, day_3
+, Exogenous2

 , day_4

-and Exogenous2
+and Exogenous1

 push it to the right (larger value).

-which is the final output of the model after considering the imapct of the exogenous features.
+At the top right, we see f(x) which is the final output of the model after considering the impact of the exogenous features.
 Notice that this value corresponds to the final prediction from TimeGPT.
-Hence, we see that Exogenous2

 5.3 Heatmap